ornlneutronimaging/iMars3D/docs/developer/highlevel_design.rst

 The UI guides the user through a set of stages to prepare for and execute a reconstruction.
 The stages are as follows:

-* **Loading** - which guides the user to provide all the basic configuration data the reconstruction process requires.
+* **Dataloading** - which guides the user to provide all the basic configuration data the reconstruction process requires.
 The configuration (metadata) is put into a dictionary.
 It is then persisted in a json file to be use for any reconstruction process.
 * **Select Region of Interest (ROI)** - This stage allows the user to interactively select a region of interest from the raw ct_scans to be used for reconstruction rather than the entire raw data set.
 * **Preprocess** - this stage allows the user to specify the filter/functions to be applied to the data and the order in which to apply them prior to the actual reconstruction
 * **Reconstruction** - This stage performs the actual reconstruction based on the intermediate results established during the preprocessing stage.